 The main benefit of lazy load images is that it reduces the amount of data that needs to be loaded in the browser.
 The less data you have to load, the faster your page will load.

 Mobile Accelerated Pages and its Impact on Shopify Store Speed Optimization

 Installing the AMP plugin, you can create your own AMP page for your Shopify store page.
 You can also use the free hosted version or buy an enterprise license if you want to edit it yourself.

 In your Shopify’s General Settings, you can enable browser caching for your site to help speed up your website.
 It is one of the best online store features.
 This means that your site will load faster because it doesn’t have to download all of the data from the server each time a page is viewed.

 Instead, it will just download static files and use them whenever someone visits your page.
 You can also configure how far back in time you want to cache content by adjusting the expiry date under Caching Configuration.

-We hope you find these Shopify speed optimization tips useful for your projects.
-Remember it's important to be not only mindful of some of the key speed elements discussed above but also the other areas of Shopify sites we haven't covered.
+Remember, it’s important to be mindful of some of the key speed elements discussed above and the other areas of Shopify sites we haven’t covered.

 Ultimately, optimizing for speed is more about being considerate of all the different aspects surrounding a site; without balance and context, execution can do more harm than good.
 As with most things in life, a well-rounded approach will almost always yield the greatest results.